-You change the batteries in your smoke alarms twice a year, and test them every month.
-But do you know what type of smoke alarms you have?
-Or, that having one kind over another can make a difference in getting out safely in a home fire?
+You change the batteries in your smoke detectors twice a year, and test them every month.
+But do you know what type of smoke detectors you have?
+Or, that having one kind over another may make a difference?

-There are two chief smoke alarm types, and each has a sensor that detects smoke and fire differently depending on the origin of the fire.
+There are two main smoke detector types, and each has a sensor that detects smoke and fire differently, depending on the origin of the fire.

-The second type of detector is the photoelectric smoke alarm, which uses a light beam to detect the presence of smoke.
-According to UL, these alarm types are more effective at sounding when a fire originates from a smoldering source, like a lit cigarette that falls into a couch cushion.
-Smoldering fires can fill a home with dangerous gases before a fire ever erupts.
+The second type of smoke detector is photoelectric, which uses a light beam to help detect the presence of smoke.
+According to NFPA, these alarm types are more effective at sounding when a fire originates from a smoldering source, like a lit cigarette that falls into a couch cushion.
+Smoldering fires may fill a home with dangerous gases before a fire ever erupts.

 There are a couple of ways to get this done.

 If your existing detectors are ionization smoke alarms, you can purchase photoelectric smoke alarms and install one next to each ionization unit.
 If you don’t know what type you have, check your owner’s manual.
-(Or, try this tip: Take the smoke alarm down and look at the back.
-Because ionization alarms all contain a trace amount of a radioactive material, Americium 241, they contain a warning about the material on each alarm.
-If you see this warning on your device, you have an ionization unit.)
+(Or, try this tip from the North Eastern Ohio Fire Prevention Association: Take the smoke alarm down and look at the back for either the word “Photoelectric” or “Ionization.”
+You might also see a symbol with the letter “P” or “I” on the back.)

 Another option: If budget allows, consider replacing all of your existing smoke alarms with dual-sensor devices, which combine both ionization and photoelectric technologies in a single unit.

 Knowing the type of smoke alarm you have is clearly an important part of fire safety, but experts also warn that, regardless of type, smoke alarms won’t protect you if they’re not working properly.